-You’ve installed new siding, replaced the roof and even added new exterior doors to your home, but it still does not look complete.
+You’ve installed new siding, replaced the roof, and even added new exterior doors to your home, but it still does not look complete.
 It could be that you haven’t replaced your garage door.
 Garage doors can account for up to 30 percent of the exterior portion of a home that is visible from the street.
-With so much of your home’s curb appeal at stake, it may be time to consider replacement.
+With so much of your home’s curb appeal at stake, it may be time to consider a replacement.

 Garage doors are a significant investment in the comfort and style of your home.
 New doors can provide insulation for wintertime projects and reduce the overall maintenance that needs to be performed on your home’s exterior.